ahl/blog/content/blog/2024-01-22-rust-and-json-schema/index.md

 This is wrong!
 Very very wrong.
 So wrong it often results in structs for which no data results in valid deserialization or serializations that don’t match the given schema.
 In particular, imagine if both Thingamajig and Whosiewhatis have a fields of the same name with incompatible types.

-Perhaps more precisely the code above is only right under the narrow conditions that the subschemas are all fully orthogonal.
-In the wild (as we JSON Schema wranglers refer to its practical application), allOf is mostly commonly used to apply constraints to existing types.
+Perhaps more precisely: the code above is only right under the narrow conditions that the subschemas are all fully orthogonal.
+In the wild (as we JSON Schema wranglers refer to its practical application), `allOf` is most commonly used to apply constraints to existing types.

 Here’s an example from a github-related schema I found: